The San Antonio Food Bank And Lockaway Storage Team Up To Feed The Community

 All Hands on Deck

 All of the team members who attended truly played a critical role in the success of the event.
-Macie Duncan, new mother and assistant manager at Lockaway Storage at 8223 W Loop 1604 N, arrived early with her sweet baby strapped securely to her torso.
+The assistant manager at Lockaway Storage - Shaenfield, arrived early with her sweet baby strapped securely to her torso.

-While Macie knew that she wouldn’t be able to help out like she had the previous year, she made sure she was able to contribute in a different way.
+While she knew that she wouldn’t be able to help out like she had the previous year, she made sure she was able to contribute in a different way.

 “I wanted to show my support to the team and show that Shaenfield was there.
 With me having a baby, I was worried about people not providing baby stuff.
-Babies need to eat too,” Macie said.
-“Not too many people provided us with that sort of thing at our location so I went out and got some baby food and brought it to the event.
+Babies need to eat too,” they said.
+“Not too many people provided us with that sort of thing, so I went out and got some baby food and brought it to the event.
 It’s a surreal feeling as a mom knowing that that could be my child in need.
 With school being out, they don’t have the funds to feed the kids.
 It’s not something that can be taken lightly.”

-"Other parents brought their children to participate in the event as well."
-Macie said Amy Medrano, San Antonio District Manager at Lockaway Storage, was accompanied by her two daughters as they went door to door for donations.
+"Other parents brought their children to participate in the event as well." they said, the San Antonio District Manager at Lockaway Storage, was accompanied by her two daughters as they went door to door for donations.

 The Final Numbers